ncform/ncform/EXT-DOC.md

   data() {
     return {
-      defaultConfig: { // your config's default value（Note: use mergeConfig when use config value）
+      defaultConfig: { // your config's default value ( Note: use mergeConfig to get config value )
         name: 'daniel'
       }
     }
   },

   methods: {
-    // you can handle the modelVal before $emit it (before this.$emit('input')) _processModelVal(modelVal) {
+    // you can handle the modelVal before $emit it ( before this.$emit('input') )
+    _processModelVal(modelVal) {
       return modelVal;
     },

-    // you can use this.$http the make some http request (this.$http is the same as axios) }
+    // you can use this.$http to make some http requests ( this.$http is the same as axios ) }
 }